adrianhall/adrianhall.github.io/_posts/2018-10-01-auth-with-aws-amplify-3.md

 ---
 title: "Authentication with AWS Amplify and Android: Facebook Login"
 categories:
+  - AWS
   - Android
 tags:
   - Kotlin
-  - AWS
-  - AWS Amplify
+  - "AWS Amplify"
-  - Amazon Cognito
+  - "Amazon Cognito"
 ---

 This will be an in-depth series on authentication with [AWS Amplify].
 Here are the topics I am going to cover, and I will update each blog with the links as I complete the articles.